EdoardoVignati/VErsioner/README.md

 <img src="https://raw.githubusercontent.com/EdoardoVignati/VErsioner/develop/demo.png" width="60%">

-# Prerequisites
+# Prerequisites for users
 - Install git

+# Prerequisites for developers
+- Install git
 - Install Maven

-# Development and running
+# Development
-- Clone the repo and import in your ide as Maven project
+- Clone the repo and import in your IDE as Maven project
-- Run it.edoardovignati.versioner.Main.java
+- Run it.edoardovignati.versioner.Main.java  or build the jar with "mvn assembly:assembly"
-- When opened, drop a file into the droppable area and click the save button: this will turn your file into a directory with a first commit.
+- Drop a file into the droppable area and click the save button: this will turn your file into a directory with a first commit.

-# Build
-- Clone the repo and build the jar with "mvn assembly:assembly"